 The board considers major investment decisions within the portfolio, follow-up and consideration of activities in the licences, and monitoring of gas sales – including an assessment of the overall risk picture.
 The board has chosen to organise its work related to compensation through a sub-committee comprising two of the shareholder-elected directors, one of whom is the deputy chair.
 No other sub-committees have been established.
 In the event of conflicts of interest, the practice has been for the director concerned to abstain from consideration of the matter by the board.
 Conflicts of interest are a fixed item on the agenda for the board’s meetings and consideration of matters.

 An annual self-assessment is conducted by the board, embracing an evaluation of its own work and mode of working and of its collaboration with the company’s management.
-The board reviewed the company’s CSR, business ethics guidelines and board instructions in 2014.
+The board reviewed the company’s CSR, business ethics guidelines and board instructions in 2015.
+Petoro’s guidelines on business ethics were amended in 2015.
+These changes relate to a prohibition on senior executives owning shares in licensee companies and to clarifications concerning the treatment of inside information.

 Risk management and internal control

-The internal control function at Petoro is charged with ensuring that the business is conducted in accordance with the established governance model and that requirements specified by the government are observed.
+Internal control at Petoro builds on an internationally recognised framework for this function which ensures that the business is conducted in accordance with the established governance model and that requirements specified by the government are observed.
 This function forms an integrated element in Petoro’s management processes, and is responsible for ensuring that integrity and completeness are assessed for all management information and that management systems are effective.

 The framework for internal control has been formulated to provide a reasonable level of assurance that goals will be met in the following areas: